Crystal Cove State Park’s waters are a designated underwater park–which may be why the tidepooling was so amazing on our visit.

 - Moro Beach

-- Go at low tide for the best tidepooling experience.
+Go at low tide for the best tidepooling experience.
 There are restrooms near the parking lot – but none down the hill at the beach.
-(You can find the daily tide table on the weather page of the newspaper, online or there’s even a number of iPhone apps.
-I like TideGraph by Brainware or the Surfline app.
+(You can find the daily tide table on the weather page of the newspaper, online by typing something like “Newport Beach tide table” into your search engine, or there’s even a number of iPhone apps.
+I like TideGraph by Brainware or the Surfline app).

-- Unfortunately, we also picked up our share of trash.
+Unfortunately, we also picked up our share of trash.
 I think my husband made a half dozen trips to the trash can with fishing line, styrofoam, straws, water bottle caps, and lots of other plastic debris.
-If you’d like to join in the beach clean-up effort check out Save Our Beach.
+If you’d like to join in the beach clean-up effort check out your local Surfrider Foundation chapter, Save Our Beach (Seal Beach & Long Beach) or Coastal Angels (Orange County).

 - No picking up or moving rocks, animals or shells.
 Definitely no collecting allowed in the marine protected areas.
 Here is a link to Crystal Cove’s Tidepool Rules.